 Studwell mentioned that continuous innovations in driver cooling systems now bring outside air into the driver’s helmet through a flexible tube.
 Over the past few years, some drivers have adopted a cooling system that is built into a shirt worn under their fire suit.

-Speaking of rain, while it won't be a factor for the Daytona 500, it is not very desirable for a racing weekend.
+Speaking of rain, while it won't be a factor for this year's Daytona 500, it is not very desirable for a racing weekend.
 NASCAR can’t run on wet road surfaces.
 Without any tread on the tires, the track becomes dangerously slick for drivers.

 For the passionate NASCAR fans, the weather-related issues range from the heat index to needing sunscreen to taking cover from lightning in the event of nearby storms.
 As Studwell noted, all these could happen in one afternoon for fans.